SGLC: Semantic Graph-Guided Coarse-Fine-Refine Full Loop Closing for LiDAR SLAM

 \subsection{Performance on SLAM System}

-We integrate our method into the A-LOAM odometry to eliminate cumulative errors for evaluating the accuracy of SLAM trajectories, and compare the results with baseline integrated with BoW3D.
+We integrate SGLC into A-LOAM odometry to eliminate cumulative errors for evaluating the accuracy of SLAM trajectories, and compare with baseline integrated with BoW3D.
 We utilize a Incremental Smoothing and Mapping (iSAM2)~\cite{Kaess2012ijrr} based pose-graph optimization (PGO)\footnote{https://github.com/gisbi-kim/SC-A-LOAM} framework to build a factor graph for managing the the keyframe poses.
-If a loop closure is detected, we will add this loop closure constraint into the factor graph to eliminate errors and ensure global consistency.
+If a loop closure is detected, we will add this loop closure constraint into the factor graph to eliminate errors and ensure global trajectories consistency.
 As shown in~\figref{fig:salm}, we present the trajectory error analysis between keyframe and ground truth poses.
 From the results, our method significantly enhances the SLAM system by reducing the cumulative odometry error, and shows superior performance compared to the baseline that incorporates BoW3D.
-This improvement is attributed to the excellent loop closing capability of our approach.
+This improvement is attributed to the excellent loop closing capability of SGLC.